pm67nz/hpc_training/README.md

 * Know and understand the default resources allocation (disk quota, use of scratch space, etc), and be aware of possible problems when exceeding the quota, leaving files in scratch space and so on.
 * Understand (roughly) what environment modules are.
 Be able to view currently loaded modules, list available modules and load the modules you want to use.
 * Know what a job scheduler is for and how to use it (modify a SLURM script, use SLURM commands in the command line mode).
-* Understand (roughly) what Message Parsing Interface is for and become familar with its basic use.
+* Understand (roughly) what Message Pasing Interface is for and become familar with its basic use.
 * Understand what queuing system is and become aware of the impact of submitting jobs to different typse of queues.
 * Be able to submit a job on a NeSI cluster (Pan) - based on the provided example using R scripts.
 * Understand the avdantages of using parallelism computational work, and deploy it in the case of embarrasinly prallel jobs (by modifying SLURM script).
 Possibly be able to evaluate if the problem is embarrasingly parallel.